plamarque/sphinx-poc/docs/introduction.rst

     when implementing eXo Platform.

-    This guide assumes that you are using the defaults (for example, user interface and functions) provided in eXo Platform.
-To make easy for readers when approaching eXo Platform, this guide is organized into the following chapters:
+    This guide assumes that you are using the defaults (for example, user interface and functions) provided in $PRODUCT To make easy for readers when approaching eXo Platform, this guide is organized into the following chapters: